 Dynamics of spiritual development of youth.
-Review of major social science research approaches to contemporary youth problems with an emphasis on spiritual formation of both the minister and those to whom he or she ministers, and the interrelatedness of evangelism and discipleship; counseling and referral.
+Review of major social science research approaches to contemporary youth problems with an emphasis on spiritual formation of both the minister and those to whom he or she ministers, and the interrelatedness of evangelism and discipleship as well as counseling and referral.
 Prerequisite: YOM210 or equivalent.